Chapter Summary: Daniel goes to school and meets some not-so-promising people.

 Daniel closed his eyes for a moment, calming himself, before looking back down the hall and repeating it.
 "Edinburgh."

 "Wow, you have a really lovely voice."

-He knew it wasn't necessarily his voice, but his accent.
+He knew it wasn't necessarily his voice, but his accent, rather.
 He had a relatively normal voice besides it's slightly lower pitch, his body already passing through puberty.

 "So, why did you move here?
 Oh, and there's the student lounge, you can go there if you finish lunch early and don't have anything to do.
 I don't recommend it though, because Morrison and his friends hang out there," the girl pointed to an empty area with chairs and a phone charging station.
 Daniel quirked an eyebrow.

 "Oh yeah, he's a bully.
 I would just… stay away, if I was you."

 "Why?
 What does he do?"
 Daniel looked at Laura.
 She flushed at his gaze, but shrugged.

 "He just, beats kids up.
 I think it's because of his eye, he's probably really self conscious about it."

 Daniel furrowed his eyebrows.
 "What's wrong with his eye?"